Table of Contents

 a.
 Local attraction ( i.e. disturbance to the magnetic property of magnetic needle due to the presence of magnetic & electrical substances near the compass).

 b.
 Improper levelling and centring of the tripod.

 f.
 Precautions To Be Taken

 a.
-Stop the damp oscillations of a magnetic needle by pressing the knob containing spring brake inside to observe readings.
+Stop the damp oscillations of a magnetic needle by pressing the knob containing the spring brake inside to observe readings.

 b.
 Local attraction should be avoided at the location.

 c.
 While taking readings from the top cover glass of compass, it should be dust-free.
 While cleaning, take care of static force that may cause deflection of the magnetic needle.

 g.
 Advantages of Surveyor Compass